efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/all.png" width="900">
 </p>

 We emperically see that <u>different TP events tend to capture information about different aspects of the summary</u>.
-We find that the <u>latent TP representations cover the 70.25% of the aspects of a summary</u> (in comparison with a randomly initialized model with no regularization which covers only 44.48% on average).

 Moreover, we find that different TP events correlate with specific summary aspects:

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/correlations.gif" height="200">
 </p>
-Hence, we observe that <u>the general definitions of TP events that can be applied to narratives independently from their genre and topic, adopt a crime-specific definition in the case of CSI episodes</u>.
+Hence, we observe that <u>the general definitions of TP events that can be applied to all kinds of narratives adopt a crime-specific definition in the case of CSI episodes</u>.

 Finally, during human evaluation we again find that SUMMER is able to cover more aspects producing more diverse and complete video summaries, since it selects scenes that directly address the latent identified aspects via the TP representations. [*Here*](https://github.com/ppapalampidi/SUMMER/blob/master/video_summaries/video_summaries_link.csv) are the actual video summaries produced by SUMMER and used for human evaluation.